 For the record, I’ve been cursing the universe a heck of a lot less these days.
 That in and of itself, is worth something.

-I’ll close by dedicating this one to my angel babe.
-You were a special kind of blessing and I will carry the memory of you in the corners of my heart, forever.
+I’ll close by dedicating this one to my star in the sky.
+You were a special kind of blessing and I’ll carry a little bit of you in my heart, forever.

 If love is a labor, I’ll slave to the end.Swing Life Away, Rise Against.